-Jason’s work has been published in the American Journal of Sociology, Criminology, Demography, the Proceedings of the National Academy of Sciences, the Oxford Research Encyclopedia of Criminology, and other outlets.
+Jason’s research has been published in the Proceedings of the National Academy of Sciences, American Journal of Sociology, Criminology, Demography, and Annual Review of Criminology.

 Email: jason-robey@uiowa.edu